tydaeus/notes/python/python_basics.md

 * `ValueError` - raised to indicate an illegal value was specified

 ## `assert`
 An `assert` statement checks if an expression evalutes to True, and throws an Error if it does not.
+Note that `assert` statements are removed by certain compiler optimization settings, so you'll need to either use `assert` statements for testing only or ensure that compilation doesn't remove them.

 ## Commonly Used Modules